ccmucdenver/ccm-docs/docs/clusters_guide.md

 [[File:Puttywindows.png|center|PuTTY Windows]]
 -->

-You can also use the [Windows 10 subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10)Windows 10 subsystem for Linux], where you install a Linux distribution as an app and can use it to ssh out like from a terminal window on any Linux machine.
+You can also use the [Windows 10 subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10), where you install a Linux distribution as an app and can use it to ssh out like from a terminal window like on any Linux machine.
 This is often more stable than Putty, which tends to get stuck on some computers.

-On Macintosh, you can either use a specialized SSH client or Terminal which is built into the operating system.
-While in Finder on your Mac, press the Option, Shift, and U keys simultaneously.
-The Utilities folder should appear and the Terminal is within this folder.
-Open terminal and at the prompt type in:
+On Macintosh, you can use simply the Terminal app, which is built into the operating system.
+It is in Applications -> Utilities folder.
+You may want to drag it to your dock so that it is available more conveniently next time. imultaneously.

+Either way, from a terminal window, at the command line prompt type in:

     ssh awesomeperson@clas-compute.ucdenver.pvt

-Whereas awesomeperson would be your UCD username.
-After connecting, it should ask for your UCD password and enter it at this point.
+Whereas awesomeperson would be your CU Denver username.
+After connecting, it should ask for your CU Denver password and enter it at this point.

 Science will then occur and you should be at the clas-compute prompt and in your home directory.